 (Disclosure: Some of the links below may be affiliate links.
 For more information, read my disclosure.)

 N26 is a digital bank offering transfers in other currencies for free!
-Not only that, but the entire bank account is actually free!
+Not only that.
+But the entire bank account is free!
 And they are a bank!
 Your money is insured according to European laws.
 You can even withdraw money for free several times a month!
 That sounds great, right?

 Stay tuned to find out how to save money on foreign exchange fees!

 N26 is a digital bank, that was founded in Germany in 2016.
-For a short period of time, it was called Number 26.
+For a short period, it was called Number 26.
 Its headquarters are in Berlin in Germany.

 They first started as a simple interface in front of another bank.
 But they soon got a German Banking License.
 De facto, they are now a bank in all of Europe.
 They got a Full Banking License.
 They have the same rights as any other bank in Europe.

 Since N26 is a digital bank, you will have to access it through your phone or your computer.
 They do not have bank offices where you can do transactions.
-This is the main reason they are able to cut the costs down.
+It is the main reason they can cut the costs down.

 You can receive payments into your account directly using your personal EUR IBAN.
 You can make your payments as well from your account.
 Also, if you know people using N26, you can directly send them money!